 Spring Clean Up

-Thanks to Teton County Integrated Solid Waste and Recycling for sharing information about the 2016 Spring Clean-Up!
+Spring Clean-Up Week with Teton County Integrated Solid Waste and Recycling

-Twice each year, the Jackson Hole Chamber of Commerce takes the opportunity to hit the streets and promote community service.
-Volunteers help keep Jackson Hole beautiful while networking with fellow Chamber Members, Board of Directors, and Staff.
-Friends and families are welcome to participate.
+Twice each year (and more often as needed), the Jackson Hole Chamber of Commerce takes the opportunity to hit the streets and promote community service.
+Staff and other volunteers are proud to help keep Jackson Hole beautiful.
 Wyoming residents in civic and other nonprofit groups are invited to join the Adopt-A-Highway program to help keep the view from Wyoming’s roads beautiful.
 Adopting groups show their civic pride by creating a cleaner environment, save taxpayers money by reducing the amount of litter WYDOT must clean up and raise awareness and change attitudes about littering.
 Groups must sign an agreement to adopt a two-mile section of highway for at least two years, and pick up litter at least twice a year.
 Organizations interested in adopting a highway section should call David Fedrizzi at 307.352.3000.
 For more information, please click here.
 A number of Adopt-a-Highway sections near Jackson are currently available.
 Thanks to Mike Hardaker with Mountain Weekly News for personally collecting trash along the roadway and for taking steps to organize volunteers!

 As part of our commitment to the environment Jackson Hole is plastic bag free.
 Join us & say ‘no’ to plastic & ‘yes’ to reusable shopping bags.
 Read More

 Now open!
 Enjoy live music in the famous Silver Dollar Bar and our convenient downtown location.
 View live music lineup.
 Read More